Why AJINOMOTO Gyoza is Loved in Japan - Event Details Included

 shinkansen

-There are two types of tickets: a passenger ticket and a limited express ticket.
+To ride the Shinkansen, you need two tickets: a passenger ticket and a limited express ticket.

 The passenger ticket indicates the car and seat numbers along with the arrival station.
 The limited express ticket is required to ride particularly fast trains such as the Shinkansen.